Arnav2323/AppProgCoursework-main/PrototypedVirtualPet/Readme.md

 # Core Features (requied features)
 ## Pet stat management
 How it works:
 The pets stats slowly decrement over time, the players job is to manage these stats by feeding, cleaning and putting the pet to sleep.
 If any of these stats hit 0 the pet will die.
+The happiness stat is calculated using the pets food, sleep and cleanliness stats.

 ## Web server
 The game is hosted on a web server using express.js.